department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 ---
 layout: default
-title: Dates, times, and phone numbers
+title: Dates, times, phone numbers, and addresses
 anchors:
   - anchor: Dates and years
   - anchor: Times and time zones
   - anchor: Phone numbers
+  - anchor: Addresses
 ---

-# Dates, times, and phone numbers
+# Dates, times, phone numbers, and addresses

-Dates, times, and phone numbers often appear together, so we've put guidelines for these in one place.
+Dates, times, phone numbers, and addresses often appear together, so we've put guidelines for these in one place.

 ## Dates and years